junxit/us-congress-bills-117/bill.md

     - **(B)** *Ability* Awards of scholarships under this section shall be made by the Director solely on the basis of the ability of the applicant, except that in any case in which 2 or more applicants for scholarships are deemed by the Director to be possessed of substantially equal ability, and there are not sufficient scholarships available to grant one to each of such applicants, the available scholarship or scholarships shall be awarded to the applicants in a manner that will tend to result in a geographically wide distribution throughout the United States of recipients' places of permanent residence.
   - **(3)** *Scholarship amount and renewal* The amount of a scholarship awarded under this section shall be determined by the Director.
 The Director may renew scholarships for up to 5 years.
   - **(4)** *Authorization* Of amounts authorized for the Directorate for Science and Engineering Solutions, $100,000,000 shall be authorized for this program.
-- **(k)** *Transfer of funds*
+- **(l)** *Transfer of funds*
   - **(1)** *In general* Funds made available to carry out this section shall be available for transfer to other offices, directorates, or divisions within the Foundation for such use as is consistent with the purposes for which such funds are provided.
   - **(2)** *Prohibition on transfer from other offices* No funds shall be available for transfer to the Directorate established under this section from other offices, directorates, or divisions within the Foundation.
-- **(l)** *Authorities* In addition to existing authorities available to the Foundation, the Director may exercise the following authorities in carrying out the activities under this section:
+- **(m)** *Authorities* In addition to existing authorities available to the Foundation, the Director may exercise the following authorities in carrying out the activities under this section:
   - **(1)** *Awards* In carrying out this section, the Director may provide awards in the form of grants, contracts, cooperative agreements, cash prizes, and other transactions.
   - **(2)** *Appointments* The Director shall have the authority to make appointments of scientific, engineering, and professional personnel for carrying out research and development functions which require the services of specially qualified personnel relating to the focus areas identified under subsection (g) and such other areas of national research priorities as the Director may determine.
-- **(m)** *Ethical, legal, and societal considerations* The Director shall establish policies regarding engagement with experts in the social dimensions of science and technology and set up formal avenues for public input, as appropriate, to ensure that ethical, legal, and societal considerations are explicitly integrated into the priorities for the Directorate, including the selection of focus areas under subsection (g), the award-making process, and throughout all stages of supported projects.
+- **(n)** *Ethical, legal, and societal considerations* The Director shall establish policies regarding engagement with experts in the social dimensions of science and technology and set up formal avenues for public input, as appropriate, to ensure that ethical, legal, and societal considerations are explicitly integrated into the priorities for the Directorate, including the selection of focus areas under subsection (g), the award-making process, and throughout all stages of supported projects.
-- **(n)** *Reports and roadmaps*
+- **(o)** *Reports and roadmaps*
   - **(1)** *Annual report* The Director shall provide to the relevant authorizing and appropriations committees of Congress an annual report describing projects supported by the Directorate during the previous year.
   - **(2)** *Roadmap* Not later than 1 year after the date of enactment of this Act, the Director shall provide to the relevant authorizing and appropriations committees of Congress a roadmap describing the strategic vision that the Directorate will use to guide investment decisions over the following 3 years.
-- **(o)** *Evaluation*
+- **(p)** *Evaluation*
   - **(1)** *In general* After the Directorate has been in operation for 6 years, the National Science Board shall evaluate how well the Directorate is achieving the purposes identified in subsection (b), including an assessment of the impact of Directorate activities on the Foundation’s primary science mission.
   - **(2)** *Inclusions* The evaluation shall include—
     - **(A)** a recommendation on whether the Directorate should be continued or terminated; and
     - **(B)** a description of lessons learned from operation of the Directorate.
   - **(3)** *Availability* On completion of the evaluation, the evaluation shall be made available to Congress and the public.
-- **(p)** *Limitation* No amounts may be appropriated for the Directorate for each of fiscal years 2022, 2023, 2024, 2025, or 2026 unless—
-  - **(1)** a specific appropriation is made for the Directorate; and
-  - **(2)** the amount appropriated for the activities of the Foundation, other than the activities authorized under this section, for each such fiscal year exceeds the amount appropriated for the Foundation for fiscal year 2021, as adjusted for inflation in accordance with the Consumer Price Index published by the Bureau of Labor Statistics of the Department of Labor.

 ## § 10.
 Administrative amendments